-Helping you spot and avoid sneaky sales tactics
+Need help to spot and avoid sneaky sales tactics?

 These days you can buy almost anything online.
 But not everything is always as it seems.
 Some retailers use sneaky sales tactics to dupe you into parting with your money – often before you’ve had a chance to properly think it through.
 We’ve turned the online marketplace into a real street market to show you exactly what’s happening – and help you shop more confidently.